-On September 30, 2014, we entered into a demand promissory note with a third party lender for total borrowings of \$100,000.
-The outstanding principal is due on demand, along with an additional interest fee of \$5,000.
-The balance as of March 31, 2016 (unaudited) and December 31, 2015 amounted to \$100,000 at each date.

-On February 26, 2015, we entered into an unsecured loan agreement with a third party lender in the principal amount of \$200,000.
-The loan bears interest at the rate of 12% per annum and is due on demand.
-The outstanding balance as of March 31, 2016 (unaudited) and December 31, 2015 amounted to \$200,000 at each date.

-On March 21, 2015, we entered into an agreement with DelMorgan Group LLC ("DelMorgan"), pursuant to which DelMorgan agreed to act as our exclusive financial advisor.
-In connection with the agreement, we paid DelMorgan \$125,000, which was advanced by a third party lender in exchange for an unsecured note payable bearing interest at the rate of 12% per annum payable monthly beginning on April 20, 2015.
+- September 30, 2014 The Company entered into a Demand Promissory Note with a third party lender for total borrowings of \$100,000.
+The outstanding principal is due on demand, along with an additional interest fee of \$5,000. - February 26, 2015 The Company entered into an unsecured loan agreement with a third party lender in the principal amount of \$200,000.
+The loan bears interest at the rate of 12% per annum and is due on demand. - March 21, 2015 The Company entered into an agreement with DelMorgan Group LLC ("DelMorgan"), pursuant to which DelMorgan agreed to act as the Company's exclusive financial advisor.
+In connection with the agreement, the Company paid DelMorgan \$125,000, which was advanced by a third party lender in exchange for an unsecured note payable issued by the Company bearing interest at the rate of 12% per annum payable monthly beginning on April 20, 2015.
 The note payable is due on the earlier of March 20, 2017, or upon completion of a private placement transaction, as defined in the agreement.
-We expect this transaction to take place in the next twelve months.
-As a result, the \$125,000 note payable has been classified as a current liability as of March 31, 2016 and December 31, 2015 in the accompanying condensed consolidated balance sheets.
+The Company expects this transaction to take place in the next twelve months.
+As a result, the \$125,000 note payable has been classified as a current liability as of June 30, 2016 and December 31, 2015 in the accompanying condensed consolidated